AdamPuzio/panda-docs/index.md

 const pandaScaffold = new Scaffold({})
 ```

-If you want to go meta, you can even create new entity types
+If you want to go meta, you can even create new entity types:

 ```js
 const { Entity } = require('panda')